libbyshoop/database-book/_sources/03TwoEntityShapes/TwoEntityShapes.rst

    :language: sql
    :include: town_create

+    -- order matches table creation:
+    -- id    name          state   country
+    -- nickname   motto
     INSERT INTO town VALUES ('p', 'Philadelphia', 'PA', 'United States', 'Philly', 'Let brotherly love endure');
     INSERT INTO town VALUES ('a', 'Anoka', 'MN', 'United States', 'Halloween Capital of the world', NULL);
-    INSERT INTO town VALUES ('be', 'Blue Earth', 'MN', 'United States', 'Beyond the Valley of the Jolly Grean Giant', 'Earth so rich the city grows!');
+    INSERT INTO town VALUES ('be', 'Blue Earth', 'MN', 'United States', 'Beyond the Valley of the Jolly Green Giant', 'Earth so rich the city grows!');
     INSERT INTO town VALUES ('b', 'Bemidji', 'MN', 'United States', 'B-town', 'The first city on the Mississippi');
     INSERT INTO town VALUES ('d', 'Duluth', 'MN', 'United States', 'Zenith City', NULL);
     INSERT INTO town VALUES ('g', 'Greenville', 'MS', 'United States', 'The Heart & Soul of the Delta', 'The Best Food, Shopping, & Entertainment In The South');
     INSERT INTO town VALUES ('t', 'Tokyo', 'Kanto', 'Japan', NULL, NULL);
-    INSERT INTO town VALUES ('as', 'Asgard', NULL, NULL, 'Home of Odin''s vault', 'Where magic and science are one in the same');
+    INSERT INTO town VALUES ('as', 'Asgard', NULL, NULL, 'Home of Odin''s vault',
+                             'Where magic and science are one in the same');

 .. activecode:: town_retrieve
    :language: sql